 Computer Science Job Search

-While some large organizations may recruit in the Fall semester, many others will seek full-time hires on an “as needed” basis.
-The key is to start your search early so that you do not miss opportunities.
-Use resources like the professional associations listed below to apply to positions and seek out networking opportunities, attend CCE’s Startup Career Fair, Engineering Career Fair and Engineering Industry Showcase, and pay attention to your departments’ emails.
+The key is to start your search so that you do not miss opportunities.
+Use resources like the professional associations listed below to apply to positions and seek out networking opportunities, attend CCE’s Startup Career Fair, Engineering Career Fair, Engineering Industry Showcase, and Tech Connect.
+Also, pay attention to your departments’ emails.
 Opportunities are available throughout the country, but the largest number of jobs are found in the Silicon Valley in northern California and states such as Texas, Virginia, Massachusetts, Washington, and New York.

 - Science Technology Engineering Internship Program (STEP) and other CCE sponsored international and national internship programs